dabit3/aws-appsync-react-workshop/README.md

 > Do you want to use an existing environment?
 No
 > Enter a name for the environment: apiupdate
 > Do you want to use an AWS profile?
 Yes
-> Please choose the profile you want to use: appsync-workshop-profile
+> Please choose the profile you want to use: amplify-workshop-user
 ```

 Now, the new environment has been initialize, & we can deploy the new environment using the `push` command: